Kelsey L. Stokes

 Prior to leading the hernia mesh docket, Kelsey played an integral role in litigating FNJ’s transvaginal mesh docket to a successful resolution.
 Her work in the various transvaginal mesh MDLs gave her a wealth of knowledge overlapping with the knowledge required to successfully litigate hernia mesh cases.

-Kelsey has regular speaking engagements, sharing the knowledge she has gained studying the science and legal issues applicable to mesh litigation with other national mass tort lawyers.
+Kelsey Stokes has regular speaking engagements, sharing the knowledge she has gained studying the science and legal issues applicable to mesh litigation with other national mass tort lawyers.
+You can view one of her interviews regarding hernia mesh on YouTube.

-Kelsey’s practice also includes complex commercial litigation in federal and state court, and arbitration, resulting in multimillion-dollar settlements and verdicts.
+Kelsey Stokes’ practice also includes complex commercial litigation in federal and state court, and arbitration, resulting in multimillion-dollar settlements and verdicts.
 Examples include arbitrations where she represented healthcare providers in contractual and payment disputes with insurers; a massive Ponzi scheme; and an off-shore commercial oil dispute.
-Kelsey’s experience also extends to catastrophic aviation accidents.
+Attorney Kelsey Stokes’ experience also extends to catastrophic aviation accidents.

 Education & Memberships

-Kelsey was spotlighted in a notable Bloomberg Law article discussing the importance of women breaking into leadership positions in federal multidistrict litigation, especially in mass tort cases. (click here to read the article)
+Attorney Kelsey Stokes was spotlighted in a notable Bloomberg Law article discussing the importance of women breaking into leadership positions in federal multidistrict litigation, especially in mass tort cases. (click here to read the article